 A Training and Insurance Payment of £25 is paid by all overseas volunteers (this is the only payment InterVol request).
 This directly covers InterVol’s public liability insurance, a legal requirement, and the cost of the pre-departure training days.

 InterVol provide intensive international volunteering training days for all InterVol volunteers focused on responsible and safe volunteering overseas .
 The training days are held in Birmingham and London each year.

-Volunteers must sign up for one of the training days by February 2018 and arrange their own travel to Birmingham or London (whichever is most convenient).
+Volunteers must sign up for one of the training days and arrange their own travel to Birmingham or London (whichever is most convenient).
 Both days will cover the same material.